eficode/robotframework-imagehorizonlibrary/README.rst

 Running acceptance tests
 ------------------------

-Additionally to unit test dependencies, you also need OpenCV, Eel and Chrome/Chromium browser.
+Additionally to unit test dependencies, you also need OpenCV, Eel, scrot and Chrome/Chromium browser.
 OpenCV is used because this tests are testing also confidence level.
-Browser is used by Eel for cross-platform GUI demo application.
+Browser is used by Eel for cross-platform GUI demo application. scrot is used for capturing screenshots.

 ::
     $ pip install opencv-python eel